gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 5. You can cancel at anytime and finish out the month you've paid for (a la Netflix or Hulu or GitHub)
 6. If you don't have a credit card set, when you click to start a subscription, we should ask you for credit card info
 7. If you have credit card info (say you started a subscription, cancelled, and are starting again), and you click to start a subscription, we can skip a form entirely
-8. You can add credit card info without starting a subscription -- though that's admittedly an odd work flow why should we stand in the way of it (this'll make more sense when you see the page structure)
+8. You can add credit card info without starting a subscription -- though that's admittedly an odd workflow, why should we stand in the way of it (this'll make more sense when you see the page structure)
-9. We need to detect when stripe is no longer able to charge their card and adjust their account status accordingly
+9. We need to detect when stripe is no longer able to charge the user's card and adjust their account status accordingly
 10. Display past payments

 For posterity's sake, here's the notes I took trying to figure out how it might work ([one]({{ site.github.url}}/public/images/2019-08-02/stripe_notes_page_one.jpg), [two]({{ site.github.url}}/public/images/2019-08-02/stripe_notes_page_two.jpg), [three]({{ site.github.url}}/public/images/2019-08-02/stripe_notes_page_three.jpg), [four]({{ site.github.url}}/public/images/2019-08-02/stripe_notes_page_four.jpg)).
 And here's the finished result: